Fadli Immammuddin

-Fadli Immammuddin or by full name Muhammad Fadli Immammuddin, (born 25 July 1984) is an Indonesian former motorcycle racer and a current para-cycling athlete.
+Muhammad Fadli Immammuddin (born 25 July 1984) is an Indonesian paralympic cyclist and former motorcycle racer.

 Early career

-He began racing in 2001 by participating in regional championships in scooter class, riding modified Vespa scooters.
+Faldi began racing in 2001 by participating in regional championships in scooter class, riding modified Vespa scooters.
 Throughout 2000s, he competed in both regional and national championships in Indonesia, varied from 110cc novice underbone to 115cc seeded underbone.
 He won the 115cc underbone class of Asia Road Racing Championship (ARRC) in 2004.
 In the same year he won gold medal in motorcycling in the 2004 Pekan Olahraga Nasional (team 4-stroke 110cc) and silver in individual 2-stroke underbone class.
-In general, he has achieved 6 national titles in various classes (4-stroke 110cc 2004, Indoprix 2007 in both MP1 and MP2 classes, Indonesia Racing Series or IRS 2010-11, and IRS in Supersport 600cc class 2013).
+In general, he has achieved 6 national titles in various classes (4-stroke 110cc 2004, Indoprix 2007 in both MP1 and MP2 classes, Indonesia Racing Series or IRS 2010–11, and IRS in Supersport 600cc class 2013).
 He also raced in ARRC Supersport 600 class until 2015 season.

 Moto2 World Championship

 Fadli took part in the 2013 Malaysian motorcycle Grand Prix.
 He raced for JiR Moto2 team as a replacement for Mike di Meglio.
 Unfortunately, he was caught in a crash that took down other riders including Zaqhwan Zaidi, Axel Pons, and Decha Kraisart shortly before the second lap.
 The Cibinong-born rider was unable to restart the race.
 Fadli's participation there remains his sole appearance in the Grand Prix racing.